abhivir-42/ai-data-science/explanation/structured_output_presentation.md

 - Line 176: `intent_confidence: float = Field(ge=0.0, le=1.0)` - "How sure is the AI?
 Scale of 0 to 1"

 ### 4. **The Smart Translator** (Show: `src/mappers/parameter_mapper.py`)
+*This is Step 5 - the `AgentParameterMapper` class converts our standardized schemas into agent-specific parameter formats*

 **Show:** Lines 42-85 (`map_data_cleaning_parameters` method)
 **Say:**